AdobeDocs/cc-libraries-api/src/pages/go-live/index.md

+---
+title: Go Live—Creative Cloud Libraries API
+description: Take your Creative Cloud Libraries API integration to production.
+Learn about our review process and how to market your integration.
+---

 ## Go live

 In this section, you can learn about the steps for taking your integration into production and letting your users know about it.